Vegan dinners can be affordable, filling, and surprisingly easy to make at home.

 This simple curry uses pantry staples and cooks in about 25 minutes.

 Chickpeas make it filling, while spices and tomatoes create a rich, comforting sauce.
-Serve it over rice or with warm flatbread.

 Ingredients